 Understanding what to expect in XAT is important as it enables candidates to plan their preparation efficiently and develop effective strategies.
-The exam pattern for XAT has remained consistent with the previous year's structure, comprising three parts: Verbal Ability and Logical Reasoning, Decision Making, and Quantitative Ability & Data Interpretation.
+The exam pattern for XAT has remained consistent with the previous year's structure, comprising three parts, namely Verbal Ability and Logical Reasoning, Decision Making, and Quantitative Ability & Data Interpretation.
 The second part included mock keyboard testing, while the final part covered General Knowledge questions and Essay Writing.

 IIHMR University has signed an MoU with the Society for Education, Action, and Research in Community Health (SEARCH) on a virtual platform on November 12th.
 The MoU between the two will mainly focus on Public Health Research along with the exchange of expertise and producing research outputs in issues related to national, regional, tribal as well as global public health.
 The term of the MoU between the university and SEARCH Is five years and is valid till December 31st, 2025.